go-delve/delve/Documentation/usage/dlv_attach.md

 ### Options

 ```
       --continue                 Continue the debugged process on start.
   -h, --help                     help for attach
+      --waitfor string           Wait for a process with a name beginning with this prefix
+      --waitfor-duration float   Total time to wait for a process
+      --waitfor-interval float   Interval between checks of the process list, in millisecond (default 1)
 ```

 ### Options inherited from parent commands